Environmental stress cracking: Strain hardening as a measure of environmental stress cracking resistance (ESCR)

 Many different methods exist for measuring ESCR.
 However, the long testing time and high costs associated with these methods slow down the R&D activities for designing materials with higher resistance to stress cracking.
 To overcome these challenges, a new simpler and faster method was developed by SABIC to assess ESCR for high density polyethylene (HDPE) materials.
-In this method, the resistance of slow crack growth or environmental stress cracking is predicted from simple tensile measurement at a temperature of 80℃.
-When polyethylene is deformed under a uniaxiial tension, before yield, the stiff crystalline phase of the polymer undergoes small deformation while the amorphous domains deforms significantly.
+In this method, the resistance of slow crack growth or environmental stress cracking is predicted from simple tensile measurement at a temperature of 80 °C. When polyethylene is deformed under a uniaxial tension, before yield, the stiff crystalline phase of the polymer undergoes small deformation while the amorphous domains deforms significantly.
 After the yield point but before the material undergoes strain hardening, the crystalline lamellae slips where both the crystalline phase and the amorphous domains contribute to load bearing and straining.
 At some point, the amorphous domains will stretch fully at which the strain hardening begin.
 In the strain hardening region, the elongated amorphous domains become the loading bearing phase whereas the crystalline lamellae undergoes fracture and unfold to adjust for the change in strain.
 The load-bearing chains in the amorphous domains in polyethylene are made of tie-molecules and entangles chains.
 Because of the key role of tie-molecules and entanglements in resisting environmental stress cracking in polyethylene, it follows that ESCR and strain hardening behaviors can very well be correlated.

 In the strain hardening method, the slope of strain hardening region (above the natural draw ratio) in the true stress-strain curves is calculated and used as a measure of ESCR.
 This slope is called the strain hardening modulus (Gp).
 The strain hardening modulus is calculated over the entire strain hardening region in the true stress strain curve.
 The strain hardening region of the stress-strain curve is considered to be the homogeneously deforming part well above the natural draw ratio, which is determined by presence of the neck propagation, and below the maximum elongation.
-The strain hardening modulus when measured at 80℃ is sensitive to the same molecular factors that govern slow crack resistance in HDPE as measured by an accelerated ESCR test where a surface active agent is used.
+The strain hardening modulus when measured at 80 °C is sensitive to the same molecular factors that govern slow crack resistance in HDPE as measured by an accelerated ESCR test where a surface active agent is used.
 The strain hardening modulus and ESCR values for polyethylene have been found to be strongly correlated with each others.